ErickRodrCodes/streambeats/README.md

 ## Why?

-I found frustrating at start to get albums properly tagged my player and stream players to fetch artorks and related information, reason why I decided to build this repo to allow anyone to get access to the library in a easy way using Git.
+While I stream I found frustrating at start to get albums properly tagged in my overlay player and stream players, so those can fetch artorks and related information.
+Raw files does not contain such info, and for that reason I decided to build this repo to allow anyone to get access to the library, with tags and artworks in a easy way using Git.

 ## Objective